-Description: Band II continues the development of instrumental musicianship.
-Leadership, responsibility, cooperation, self-discipline, and concentration are stressed.
+Prerequisites: By audition only Description: Band II continues the development of instrumental musicianship.
+Leadership, responsibility, cooperation, selfdiscipline, and concentration are stressed.
 Band students will be involved in various performances and competitions throughout the year.
 Placement is by audition only.
 Students may be required to purchase or rent their own instruments, as well as purchase some instructional materials.
 (Instruments may be obtained through a rental/purchase agreement.)
-The school furnishes larger instruments such as tubas, F horns, and percussion equipment, for classroom use.
+The school furnishes some instruments such as oboes, bassoons, horns, tubas, and percussion equipment for classroom use.
 An annual \$80 fee is charged to students selected by the program director to use school-owned instruments.
 It may be necessary to purchase some materials for uniformity of dress for performance purposes.